When is the Learn to Play Program?

 You mentioned Practice, does that mean nothing but drills and no fun?

 Of course not, the program is set up to introduce the basic core skills needed to play hockey and everyone will advance at their own pace.
-There will be four structured practices that will contain various elements of core skating and hockey skills, but most importantly it happens in a very fun and positive atmosphere.
+There will be three or four structured practices that will contain various elements of core skating and hockey skills, but most importantly it happens in a very fun and positive atmosphere.

 Will they play a real hockey game?